5exceptions-rakeshdiwan/mine-personal/README.md

 ```
 bannerView.addEventListener(this) //Attach Event Listeners
 if(canShowAd()) {
-	//Ask BannerView to show Ad on the UI with optional customized placement
+	//BannerView to show Ad on the UI with optional customized placement
 	//Leave blank if not required
 	bannerView.ShowAd("<PLACEMENT_STRING>")
 }